Zoological Companion Animal Residency Program at the University of California, Davis

 Applicants must have a DVM, VMD, or equivalent degree and completion of a one-year internship or comparable post-graduate training is preferred.
 California veterinary license or university license are required.
 Practice experience is considered in lieu of formal internship training.
-Please note: Foreign nationals must be eligible for either a TN or J1 visa with no bars or home country requirement.

 The duration of the residency program is 3 years.
 Renewal for the second and third years will be contingent upon satisfactory performance.
 The resident may be able to continue in a Master's or PhD program in an area of interest following completion of the residency.
 Funding for such a program will have to be secured through extramural grant requests and is not part of residency funding.